Body

 Below the surface

-Summer may be all fun and games on the water here in the Lake Champlain Region, but below the surface, there is some interesting, and some creepy, stuff going on.
+Summer may be all fun and games on the water here in the Lake Champlain Region, but below the surface, there is some interesting and creepy stuff going on.

 An abstract view of under the water.